afritz1/OpenTESArena/README.md

 - Adaptive super-sampling
 - Automap
 - Class rules and traits
+- Clicking in game world
+- Collision detection
+- Doors and secret walls
 - Enemies
 - Inventory and containers
 - Levels and experience